 On Monday, October 17, the Southern District Military Court extended the term of detention for the defendants in the so-called second Simferopol Hizb ut-Tahrir case.
 Enver Ametov, Osman Arifmemetov, Yashar Muedinov, Ruslan Suleimanov and Rustem Sheykhaliev will remain in the pre-trial detention center until December 20, 2022.

-We remind that on March 27, 2019, Russian security forces in the occupied Crimea carried out mass searches in 26 Crimean Tatars' dwellings.
-Literature was seized from some activists, which, according to Crimean Solidarity, the security forces planted themselves.
-In addition to books and brochures, people were confiscated phones, tablets, laptops, passports.
-The servicemen behaved rudely.
-It is reported that they used physical force against detainees and entered the houses in shoes.
-Lawyers who arrived at the site of the searches were not allowed to contact the detainees.
-According to the results of the searches, 20 people were suspected of involvement in the Hizb ut-Tahrir organization, which is banned in the Russian Federation.
-On March 28, three more Crimean Tatar activists were detained, in whose dwellings searches were carried out in their absence.
-On March 27-28, the occupation court arrested all 23 detainees after searches.
-They chose a preventive measure in the form of detention.
-Subsequently, all the individuals involved in this so-called case were repeatedly extended the terms of their arrest.
+We remind you that on March 27, 2019, Russian security forces in the occupied Crimea conducted mass searches in 26 houses of Crimean Tatars.
+Literature was confiscated from some activists, which, according to Crimean Solidarity, the security forces themselves planted.
+In addition to books and brochures, phones, tablets, laptops, and passports were confiscated from people.
+The security forces behaved rudely.
+They reportedly used physical force against the detainees.
+They entered the house in shoes.
+Lawyers who arrived at the site of the searches were not allowed to see their clients.
+According to the results, 20 people were detained, who are suspected of involvement in the Hizb ut-Tahrir organization banned in the Russian Federation.
+On March 28, three more Crimean Tatar activists were detained, and searches were carried out in their homes in their absence.
+On March 27-28, the occupation court arrested all 23 Crimean Tatar activists detained after searches.
+They chose a measure of restraint in the form of detention.
+Subsequently, all the defendants in the so-called case were repeatedly extended the terms of arrest.